joshuwaifo/EsportsAiScout/README.md

 # AI League - Esports Analytics Platform

 ## Overview
 AI League is a comprehensive esports analytics platform designed for the 2026 Asian Games, with a primary focus on fighting games like Street Fighter 6.
 The platform provides advanced scouting, strategy analysis, and performance tracking capabilities powered by AI.
+The current deployed version of this can be found at: https://esports-ai-scout-ojuwaifo.replit.app

 ## Key Features